nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/02 - What the Beam Races On.md

 * 1 ball sprite (1 bit), re-using playfield color
 * Requirements: run "Combat" and "Pong"

-Chipset and hardware

-Here is where things get funky.
-Atari didn't want to pay for the full 6502, they wanted to strip it down and make it even cheaper.
-With the help of the Intel 8080 and MOS6502 developer Chuck Pebble, they came up with the 6507.

-The result was a price point that could get this box into the homes of everyone.

-Next week: The elements of the screen, IDEs, and Getting Started - pipeline and experimentation, other places to practice.
+**Next week:** The elements of the screen, IDEs, and Getting Started - pipeline and experimentation, other places to practice.

-Week 03 - Hello World
+**Week 03 - Hello World**